Salmond, not Hawking, expanded our universe

+The main qualities I got from the meeting were boundless energy, a dynamic person who had a plan no one could divert.
+And boy, did he know his political history, especially that of his foes.
 His farewell speech to his party’s annual conference was one of the best I have heard him make.
-As the failed journalist, (they become television presenters) Andrew Neil, duly impressed, said, “Salmond’s victory speech: What would he have sounded like if he’d actually won?!”
+As ex-Murdoch editor and television journalist, Andrew Neil, duly impressed, said, “Salmond’s victory speech: What would he have sounded like if he’d actually won?!”

 He lifted our awareness of ourselves as a nation.
 He placed a searchlight on Unionist claims of Scotland as freeloader, and our own belief we are mendicants – he proved we give what we earn to London and they give as an allowance in return.
 And Whitehall admitted it.
 He showed us how small-minded and petty his political adversaries can be and still are compared to his statesmanship.